teekachu/Github-Followers-Project/README.md

   - Number of other members they are following.

 The user could also add a member as favorites, and get quick access to their profile.

+This app also implemented UI in code, which utilized layout constraints, custom alert controller, as well as contains dynamic UI which adapt to dark mode and different phone sizes.